 As an investor, you need to pay attention to your overall holdings.
 More importantly, you need to pay attention to how the cost basis is tracked for your shares.

+Depending on your tax planning approach, you can direct your brokerage or investment firm on which method to track the sale of investment shares.
 Brokerage and investment firms will normally track your investments in one of three ways:

 - FIFO – First In, First Out